Preparing for your exchange

 As an Erasmus+/exchange student coming to study at the University of Surrey, there are a number of things you must do before you travel to the UK.
 This section will help prepare you for your period at Surrey and for the journey.

-We suggest you start preparations as early as you can to ensure that the transition from home to Surrey is an exciting and rewarding experience and to ensure that you do not miss any essential activities at the beginning of the academic year which might have a negative impact on your academic success.
+We suggest you start preparations for your stay as early as you can to ensure that the transition from home to Surrey is an exciting and rewarding experience and to ensure that you do not miss any essential activities at the beginning of the academic year which might have a negative impact on your academic success.

 Immigration and visas

-Please note the exchange arrival and departure dates when booking your travel.
+Note the exchange arrival and departure dates when booking your travel.

 If you will be taking exams at Surrey, please do not book your return/onward travel for before the end of the exam period (exam timetables will be available a month before the start of the exam period).
 Also, be aware that unusually heavy spring snowfall can result in examinations being postponed!